The Difference Between SECC and SGCC: All you Need to Know

 •

-SECC undergoes electro-galvanization, necessitating chromate treatment.
-Moreover, its plating thickness is thinner than that of hot-dip galvanized coatings, resulting in inferior corrosion resistance.
+SECC undergoes electro-galvanisation, necessitating chromate treatment.
+Moreover, its plating thickness is thinner than that of hot-dip galvanised coatings, resulting in inferior corrosion resistance.
 Therefore, it is not suitable for outdoor use or locations prone to exposure to water and other corrosive elements.

 SGCC - Features and Applications